MicrosoftDocs/Viva/Viva/insights/personal/Use/focus-plan.md

 ### Focus time booked

 For the current week and the following week, this area shows how many days and which days have had focus time booked.
-In the preceding example screenshot, the three days with focus time booked are shown in green.
+In the preceding example screenshot of the dashboard, the three days with focus time booked are shown in green.

+>[!Note]
+>Outlook no longer automatically shows focus time as green, or any other color, on the calendar.
+You can set a specific color on your calendar for focus time by following the steps in [Calendar color settings](#calendar-color-settings).

 ### Needs focus time